iugabogdan98/veirdion-task/README.md

 The boosts in my search are:

-- domain name: the most important, as it's a unique identifier
+- domain name: the most important, as it's a unique identifier ( got to 4 )
-- company all names, second most important, as it's really leading to a good result
+- company all names, second most important, as it's really leading to a good result ( got to 3)
-- phone number, facebook : given the noise and, I will boost just them a little
+- phone number, facebook : given the noise, I will boost just them a little, half of the company name.

-Not much else, keep it a bit fuzzy, use OR to have felixiblity in the search.
+Not much else, keep it a bit fuzzy, use combineWith OR to have felixiblity in the search.

-The results are satisfying, I will publish them (testing the api with the recomended input) in the root of the project in.
+The results are satisfying, I will publish them (testing the api with the recomended input) in the root of the project in the file **API_RESULTS.pdf**

 Results :

 - 108 requests: all the data independent and the request with all the data combined.
 - 12 red -> returned other result rather what was expected
 - 10 orange -> fuzzy data, put in there to show the flexibility of the search
-- The rest returned the expected result !!! :D
+- 86 green -> returned the expected result !!! :D

-Full analysis in the file **API_RESULTS.pdf**

-STEP 3:
+#### STEP 3:

+Measuring the accuracy of your matches.
+More ways to go here:

+- A good source of truth would be a great, gatherer over time by validated data by hand and/or algorithms or available and structured data on the web
+- Try different algos, different approaches, and see how they fare, even better to validate them with the source of truth.
+- Throw in some noise, see how it changes the match values and fine tune the search.
+- try to find the edge cases, where an website or phone number differes by a few chars, and see how the search handles them.
+- doing the math, see how the percentages evolve iteration over iteration.

+### Closing thoughts

+As a first iterations of a scraper, I'm happy with the results.
+It gave me manny chanllenges, and I learned a lot from them.
+While there are things to improve, tools I cloud use, in this short amount of time, the scale, the data gathered, the complexity and the results are satisfying.

+Cheers! :D